edemaukabi/Task-Tracker-with-React/README.md

 An application used to track your tasks built with React and CSS.

-Project Status
-This project is currently in development.
 Users can add tasks, delete tasks, toggle reminder and check information about the app.
 Functionality to edit/update tasks, add alarm to reminder will be added.

 Project Screen Shot(s)
 ![A Task Tracker App](assets/task_tracker.jpg)